rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

    cd git-utilities
    </strong></pre>

+0. Create a folder where you want the test repo created.
-0. Add the folder to the executable search $PATH.
+0. Copy the two scripts to that new folder.

-   On a Mac: edit the ~/.bash_profile to

-   ~/gits/wilsonmar/git-utilities/git-custom-commands

-   NOTE: The above are the same instructions used to install git-custom-commands.
+   * git-imerge-test-create.sh
+   * git-imerge-test-run.sh
+   <br /><br />

 0. Give run permissions to the scripts:

    On Mac and Linux:

-   <pre><strong>chmod 555 git-imake
-   chmod 555 git-imerge-test-create.sh
+   <pre><strong>chmod 555 git-imerge-test-create.sh
    chmod 555 git-imerge-test-run.sh
    </strong></pre>

-   This above only needs to be done once.
+   The above only needs to be done once.